 If you are producing a video of aspect ratio 1:1, it can be concluded that wherever it is displayed, it is displayed as a proportional square.
 So knowing about the video aspect ratio, in the beginning, helps you understand how the final video image will be produced and how it will be displayed on different screens.

 What is the meaning of P and I in Resolution?

 ‘P’ refers to Progressive video where it makes use of horizontal lines to make up the image. examples to consider 480p, 720p or 1080p.
 Displays both the scan lines (even & odd) simultaneously.
 This type of videos results in better, fast sequences providing sharpness to the video.
 The progressive display is used in all monitor screens.

-‘I’ refer to interlaced video.
+‘I’ refer to the interlaced video.
 This technology was introduced in the early days of television to fit a picture into the desired bandwidth.
-An example to consider 480i or 1080i.
+An example to consider is 480i or 1080i.
 It displays even and odd scan lines in separate fields.
 Two of these even and odd scan line fields form one video frame.